 - Professor Mikkel Thorup, Department of Computer Science, University of Copenhagen

-- Professor N. Asger Mortensen, Department of Photonics Engineering, Technical University of Denmark
+- Professor N. Asger Mortensen, Mads Clausen Institute (MCI), University of Southern Denmark

 - Professor Ole Sigmund, Department of Mechanical Engineering, Technical University of Denmark